 - Apply a moisturizer if you have dry skin.

 - Exfoliate to remove dead skin cells and brighten up your complexion.

 Besides a daily skin care routine, make it a habit to examine your own skin for abnormalities, discolorations, or any other changes on a regular basis.
 Have your skin examined by a doctor or dermatologist annually for any changes, or if:

 - you have fair skin or many or large moles

 - you are in the sun or use tanning beds

 - you have a history of skin problems, irritations, or growths

 It’s also important to protect your skin from too much sun and sun damage, which may increase wrinkles as well as lead to skin cancer.
 Cover your skin or use sunscreen to protect your skin from the damaging rays of the sun.
-See your doctor or dermatologist for any skin irritations or problems that arise.
+See your doctor or dermatologist if any skin irritations or problems arise.